balder-dev/balder/doc/source/basics/devices.rst

 have.
 Balder searches for matches (see also :ref:`Matching process of setups and scenarios (SOLVING)`), where the potential :ref:`Setup-Device` has an implementation for the :ref:`Features` of the :ref:`Scenario-Device`.

-So when is a :class:`Device` a Scenario-Device? - This depends one the definition location.
+So when is a :class:`Device` a scenario-device? - This depends one the definition location.
 A :class:`Device` is a :ref:`Scenario-Device` when it is an inner-class of a :class:`Scenario`.

 .. code-block:: py